seananderson/metafolio/inst/ms/ms.md

 populations buffers portfolio risk regardless of environmental trend (Fig. 5).

-*Given short-term environmental fluctuations*, conserving more populations buffers portfolio risk, and at the same time, the random conservation of response diversity creates a spread of metapopulation risk for the same number of populations conserved (Fig. 5a; Figs. \ref{f:eg-n-arma-two},
+*Given short-term environmental fluctuations*, conserving more populations buffers portfolio risk (Fig. 5a, c; Figs. \ref{f:eg-n-arma-two},
 \ref{f:eg-n-arma-sixteen}).
-For example, a metapopulation with 16 conserved populations is 2.5 times less variable on average than a metapopulation with only four (Fig. 5c).
+For example, a metapopulation with 16 conserved populations is 2.5 times less variable on average than a metapopulation with only four.
+At the same time, the random conservation of response diversity creates a spread of metapopulation risk for the same number of populations conserved, particularly given fewer populations (Fig. 5a).
+For example, the width of the 80% quantile of variance in metapopulation growth rate was 2.9 times narrower for the metapopulations with 16 conserved populations compared to the metapopulations with only four.
 We note that the risk-return axes of portfolio optimization ignore the absolute-abundance dimension (Fig. 5d).
 As one would expect, conserving fewer populations also results in lower-abundance metapopulations.

 *Given long-term environmental change*, conserving more populations buffers portfolio risk (Fig. 5b; Figs. \ref{f:eg-n-linear-two},
 \ref{f:eg-n-linear-sixteen}).
-However, in contrast to the short-term environmental noise scenario, the unknown response diversity creates a spread of possible metapopulation growth rates for the same number of conserved populations.
+The mean metapopulation growth rate of the 16 population scenario was on average 3.8 times less variable than the four population scenario and 7.2 times less variable than the two population scenario.
+In contrast to the short-term environmental noise scenario, the unknown response diversity creates a spread of possible metapopulation growth rates.
 Higher population numbers decreases this spread.
-Here, the number of populations conserved buffers non-systematic (primarily demographic) stochasticity.
-The metapopulation growth rate of the 16 population scenario was on average TODO X times less variable than the four population scenario and TODO X times less variable than the two population scenario.
+For example, the width of the 80% quantile of the mean metapopulation growth rate was 3.1 times narrower for the metapopulations with 16 conserved populations compared to the metapopulations with four.
+Here, the number of conserved populations buffers non-systematic (primarily demographic) stochasticity.

 # Discussion

-Our model quantitatively confirms our intuition by demonstrating how population diversity can stabilize realistic metapopulations under climate change.
+Our model quantitatively confirms our intuition by demonstrating how population diversity can stabilize metapopulations under climate change.
 We show how maintaining populations with a variety of thermal-tolerances reduces risk caused by short-term environmental stochasticity and optimizes chances for long-term persistence given climate change.
 Further, without knowing how response diversity is distributed, conserving more populations reduces metapopulation risk regardless of environmental trend and response-diversity distribution.
 Combined, these findings illustrate that focusing on well-performing stocks now at the detriment of others is at best equivalent to an efficient but risky portfolio, and at worst a poorly-performing risky portfolio.
 In this discussion, we begin by linking our model with real-world conservation issues for Pacific Northwest salmon.
 We then consider broader implications for metapopulation conservation of any species and ecological stability in general.

-## Implications for salmonid conservation
+## Implications for salmon conservation

 Our results emphasize the importance of promoting ecological conditions that increase response diversity if stability is to be maintained in the face of environmental uncertainty.
-For example, since habitat heterogeneity can lead to local adaptation [@taylor1991; @fraser2011], our results emphasize the need to maintain a diversity of salmonid habitat [@rogers2008].
-Our results can also inform decisions about salmonid habitat prioritization.
+For example, since habitat heterogeneity can lead to local adaptation [@taylor1991; @fraser2011], our results emphasize the need to maintain a diversity of salmon habitat [@rogers2008].
+Our results can also inform decisions about salmon habitat prioritization.
 If conservation actions must be prioritized, then our model suggests we should focus on populations that aren't spatially contiguous to maximize diversity of response to the environment.
 Finally, our results demonstrate the advantages